 DNA Evidence is Solid

-Portions of the public and some ethnologists have fought hard in the last 100 years to prove that Native North American DNA never landed in Iceland and probably not in Greenland.
+Portions of the public and some ethnologists have fought hard in the last century to prove that Native North American DNA never landed in Iceland and probably not in Greenland.
 However, these claims have been disproved by archeologists who have uncovered the exact DNA that detractors tried to deny.

 Indigenous Nations at the Top of the World